InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction

 \subsection{Quantitative Results}

 We first make a comprehensive quantitative comparison between our InsViE model and state-of-the-art video editing methods.
-As shown in Table \ref{tab:benchmark_comparison}, we evaluate the edited videos in three aspects with a total of eight metrics.
+As shown in~\cref{tab:benchmark_comparison}, we evaluate the edited videos in three aspects with a total of eight metrics.
 One can see that our method achieves the best results in all metrics.
 In terms of temporal consistency, our method achieves a CLIP score of 0.956, indicating its superior ability to maintain coherence across video frames.
 Meanwhile, InsViE attains the lowest optical flow EPE, confirming its effectiveness in preserving motion dynamics and seamless transitions.
 Notably, the trend of GPT temporal score is not entirely consistent with EPE, indicating that GPT-4o cannot fully capture the video motion dynamics using the partially sampled frames.
 Therefore, incorporating optical flow into the filtering process is essential.
 In terms of textual alignment, InsViE achieves significantly higher CLIP score than its competitors, demonstrating strong capability in aligning visual content with textual descriptions.
 The Pick score and GPT score show similar trend, further underscoring the accuracy of InsViE in generating contextually appropriate content.
 Finally, InsViE surpasses previous methods on GPT quality score and DOVER score, confirming the high visual quality of produced videos.
+We can see similar trends on the TGVE/TGVE+ datasets in~\cref{tab:benchmark_comparison_tgve} .
+We compare our method with TokenFlow, InsV2V and EVE, which are the best performers on TGVE.
 Overall, these quantitative results demonstrate InsViE's comprehensive advantages in instruction-based editing over existing methods.